CMSgov/design-system/guides/CODING-GUIDELINES.md

 ## Tooling

-To make it easier to catch issues early, we suggest integrating linting tools into your IDE.
+To make it easier to catch issues early, we suggest integrating linting tools into your development environment.

 - Sublime Text
   - [SublimeLinter](http://www.sublimelinter.com)